mleggett25/Walmart-Sales-Analysis/README.md

 WHERE Total_Revenue < 85365979.53
 ```

-For each of these tables, I then created a 'performance' column and filled the values with either 'High', 'Mid-High', 'Mid-Low', or 'Low' depending on the respective table.
+For each of these tables, I created a 'performance' column and filled the values with either 'High', 'Mid-High', 'Mid-Low', or 'Low' depending on the respective table.

 ```
 ALTER TABLE high_performance_stores